Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Gunfighter (1950), 84 minutes, D: Henry King

 In a Lonely Place (1950), 94 minutes, D: Nicholas Ray

 A mature, bleak and dramatic 1950 film noir from maverick director Nicholas Ray - from a complex script by Andrew Solt.
 World-weary, acerbic, self-destructive, hot-tempered, depression-plagued Hollywood screenwriter and laconic anti-hero Dixon Steele (Humphrey Bogart), while planning to adapt a trashy best-selling romance novel, becomes the prime suspect in a murder case of a night-club hat-check girl Mildred Atkinson (Martha Stewart).
-After he invites her to his apartment to discuss the book that he hasn't read, she is found brutally murdered the next morning.
+After he invites her to his apartment to provide a synopsis for the book that he hasn't read, she is found brutally murdered the next morning.
 His romantic relationship with a lovely neighbor/would-be starlet Laurel Gray (Gloria Grahame) in the housing complex grows stronger when she confirms his alibi, but ultimately is put to the test as she becomes increasingly suspicious of his disintegrating self.

-Los Olvidados (1950, Mex.) (aka The Forgotten Ones or The Young and the Damned), 85 minutes, D: Luis Bunuel
+Los Olvidados (1950, Mex.) (aka The Forgotten Ones, or The Young and the Damned), 85 minutes, D: Luis Bunuel

 Panic in the Streets (1950), 96 minutes, D: Elia Kazan

 Rashomon (1950, Jp.), 88 minutes, D: Akira Kurosawa